How To Find Events And Clubs In Your Community

 One thing I've found is that if you do a search and don't get any results, don't give up right away, and try searching using somewhat different terms.
 Another thing is that the more types of hobbies and interests you're aware of and actually open to taking part in, the more you'll be able to search for.
 Like, if someone's doesn't know anything about stand-up comedy, they wouldn't think to see what comedy clubs and open mic nights are going on in town.

-In many large and mid-sized cities you can get free weekly papers, which usually have a liberal or alternative bent.
+If it your city has a mainstream paper it probably has an event listing, at least online.
+Many large and mid-sized cities also have free weekly papers, usually with a liberal or alternative bent.
 They usually have good concert and local Events & Activities listings.
-The same information should be on the paper's site as well.

 Walking around your city